 Anvita Gupta is the founder & CEO of AINovo Biotech Inc. in the United States.
 Through its proprietary artificial intelligence platform and mining of massive biomedical datasets, AINovo accelerates the discovery of new drugs and diagnostics for unmet medical needs.
 One of the company’s key focus areas is novel therapeutics and diagnostics for antibiotic-resistant infections and emerging pathogens.
 Anvita received her M.Sc and B.Sc in Computer Science from Stanford University specializing in AI and Biocomputation.
 In 2015, Anvita presented her research on AI for drug discovery to President Obama at the White House.
 She also presented the research’s applications to Ebola at the White House Ebola Innovators Conference, hosted by USAID and OSTP.
 Her research in generative modeling and protein design has been published in journals such as Wiley’s Molecular Informatics and Nature Machine Intelligence, and she has delivered talks at international conferences including ICML, ISMB, BIO, TEDx, and ITC International Conclave.

-Huda Tawir is a Public Health Professional at the Badya Center for Integrated Development in the United States.
+Huda Tawir is a Public Health Professional at the Badya Center for Integrated Development in the Sudan.
 Huda is passionate about antimicrobial resistance (AMR).
 After receiving her Master of Public Health from Colorado School of Public Health in the United States in 2019, she worked as an antimicrobial resistance research assistant with the United States Department of Agriculture/ Center for Epidemiology and Animal Health.
 Currently, she is working with a colleague to publish a research paper titled A National One Health Based AMR Surveillance System for Sudan.
 This project would help Sudan to mitigate the damage caused by AMR.
 Also, she is affiliated with Badya Center for Integrated Development, a local civil society organization in Sudan.
 Her role in this organization is to expand its activities in addressing AMR by adding behavior change through education and training.
 It will target AMR stakeholders such as consumers, prescribers, students, and policy makers with in- person awareness programs and through mass and social media channels.

 Anders Rosendahl is a communications & PR manager